hand-e-fr/OpenHosta/CHAGELOG.md

 - **Internal**
   - Refacto the prompt building function in `emulate`
+  - Remove the validate function in LLM call response handler

 - **Fixes**
-  - Added code block syntax for the function definition
+  - Added code block syntax for the function definition.
+  - Re-added `diagramm` attributs but decrepated

 ## **v1.1-rc4** 27/09/24